-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (dollars in thousands, unless otherwise noted)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (dollars in thousands, except for per share data, unless otherwise noted)

 Equity-Based Incentive Compensation Awards-Equity-based incentive compensation awards that do not require future service are expensed immediately.
-Equity-based compensation awards that require future service are amortized over the applicable vesting period, or requisite service period, based on the fair value of Lazard Ltd's Class A common stock on the date of grant.
+Equity-based compensation awards that require future service are amortized over the applicable vesting period, or requisite service period, based on the fair value of the Company's Class A common stock on the date of grant.
 Compensation expense recognized for equity-based incentive compensation is determined based on the number of awards that in the Company's estimate are considered probable of vesting (including as a result of any applicable performance conditions).
 Equity-based incentive compensation is recognized in "compensation and benefits" expense.